And welcome back to the Rush Limbaugh Program here at the EIB Network.

 Here's a laugh I'll share with you.

-Roger Hedgecock in for Rush Limbaugh, Venezuelan president Ugo Chavez said Thursday that his close friend and ally Fidel Castro is in a great battle for life, quote unquote.
+Venezuelan President Hugo Chavez said Thursday that his close friend and ally Fidel Castro is in a great battle for life, quote unquote.

-He said in a televised speech, quote, from here let's pray to God for Fidel and his recovery and he's fighting a great battle.
+He said in a televised speech, quote, from here, let's pray to God for Fidel and his recovery, and he's fighting a great battle.

-Pray to God not something these fellows are known for they went on to say that he had been in contact with Fidel.
+And then he went on to say that he had been in contact with Fidel.

 This is interesting because no one else has.

-And there is some, in fact, there's some discussion as to whether or not Fidel is going to be starring in a remake of Weekend at Bernie's.
+In fact, there's some discussion as to whether or not Fidel is going to be starring in a remake of Weekend at Bernie's.

-The Weekend at Fidel's will be the next film coming out of Cuba.
+The weekend at Fidel's will be the next film coming out of Cuba.

-Anyway, Chavez says, among other things, Fidel told me, I keep saying Chavez.
+Anyway, Chavez says, among other things, Fidel told me, I keep saying, Chavez, God help Chavez and his friends.

 Now, ladies and gentlemen, Fidel Castro has suppressed the Catholic Church, espoused atheism of the communist ideology, and is not known to appeal to God.